 On December 23, 2020, MGLIT acquired seven mineral licenses from Falcon Metais Ltda covering more than 1,300 hectares in the prolific Aracuai lithium province.
-A portion of the project occurs immediately south of the CBL lithium mine and plant, Brazil's only lithium producer, and immediately north of the large Barreiro and South Xuxa lithium deposits of Sigma Lithium Corp.
-Sigma's estimated mineral resources, based on its technical reports prepared pursuant to National Instrument 43-101, exceed 86 million tonnes of lithium oxide (Li2O) mineralized pegmatite in four deposits.
+A portion of the project occurs immediately south of the CBL lithium mine and plant, and immediately north of the large Barreiro and South Xuxa lithium deposits of Sigma Lithium Corp.
 The Company reported a maiden resource estimate for the Bandeira Project in June 2023 and an updated resource in conjunction with a Preliminary Economic Assessment ("PEA") in October 2023.
 (See Mineral Resources and Preliminary Economic Assessment.)
+Subsequent to the end of the year, in April 2024, the Company reported an updated Mineral Resource Estimate.